What a Natural Disaster Can Mean for your Business

 Many people forget the costly impact that a disaster can have on a business and its employees.
 If a business loses power, they can lose supplies; they can miss important meetings and appointments, lose data and customers, and end up with enormous losses for themselves, employees and the community.
-So how do you go about protecting your business before and after a disaster like Matthew?
+So how do you go about protecting your business before and after a disaster like Hurricane Irma?

 Have an Emergency Fund

 Similar to managing personal finances, business finances and budgets must be strictly adhered to for consistent and smooth operation.
 An emergency fund of cash on hand is a necessity these days in order to survive not only a financial crisis, but unexpected business interruptions.
 This means that during the course of your monthly and yearly budgeting reviews, a definite plan for contributing to an emergency fund with cash should be part of the normal course of business.
 To do this and to properly budget, consider your specific business and the needs your business will have during and after an interruption.
-Consider not only the geographical location of the actual business and clients, but that of key employees and data.
+Consider not only the geographical location of the actual business and clients but that of key employees and data.
 Know your operating costs on a daily and weekly basis.
 Understand that you may need cash to pay for goods or services after crises and that credit may not be an option.
 As such, having that cash reserve from your emergency fund on hand will be key to your business’ survival.

 Ensure You’re Insured